Make a Quick Evening Wrap

 Wrinkles in wraps are good.
 For the best results, choose stiff fabrics such as satin, taffeta, and organza in synthetic fibers.

-1. Fold your two-yard length of fabric
+1. Fold the 2-yard length of fabric.

 With the right sides together and the selvages aligned, pin the seam, and sew a tube with a 3/4-inch-wide seam allowance.
 Press the seam allowances open.
 Turn the tube right-side out, gather up each end separately, and tie them with string or cord.